Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

-﻿# Lombiq Extensions Readme
+# Lombiq Visual Studio Extension readme

-Visual Studio extension with many features and templates frequently used by the Lombiq developers.
+Visual Studio extension with many features and templates frequently used by the [Lombiq](http://lombiq.com/) developers.

 ## Features